wedsamuel1230/wedsamuel1230/README.md

 # 👋 Hi there, I'm Samuel!

-I'm a student who loves building hardware-meets-software projects.
-I write Arduino C/C++ and enjoy wiring and prototyping electronics—especially anything with sensors, motors, and microcontrollers.
+### I'm a student who loves building hardware-meets-software projects.
 ---
 ## 🌱 About Me